Heather Herod Cole, PT, COMT, CPI, CMTPT – OWNER

-Owner, Physical Therapist, Pilates Instructor & Educator
+Owner, Physical Therapist, Pilates Instructor & former Educator

-Heather earned her rehabilitation-based certification in Pilates in March 2012 via and is an instructor trainer/educator for Polestar Pilates.
+Heather earned her rehabilitation-based certification in Pilates in March 2012 via and is formerly an instructor trainer/educator for Polestar Pilates.
 She is trained in STOTT PILATES Level 1 Intensive Comprehensive program.
 Combining Pilates into her physical therapy practice had been a long-term goal of Heather’s and is what motivated her to start a practice that combined both modalities together.
 Heather is privileged to work with an amazing group of people that make P3: Precision Physical Therapy & Pilates what it is today.
 The superb continuity of care that patients receive is due to the talented team of Pilates instructors & physical therapists.

 Heather’s passion for educating people is apparent to her patients and the Nashville community.
 She wrote the anatomy section of the teacher training manual for Simply Pilates in Nashville in 2006.
 She is privileged to work with athletes and dancers in the Greater Nashville area and provides educational seminars on injury management and information specific to dancer needs.
 As a former athlete, dancer, and musical theatre performer, Heather understands the impact that physical activity has on the body—both in good & bad ways.
 As a physical therapist, Heather is able to combine her passion for helping people with the knowledge she has gained from her education, professional career, athletic background and dance experience.